Skip to header Skip to Content Skip to Footer

 Hudson publishes in The Molyvoti

-Nicholas Hudson, professor of art history, has contributed to three chapters about Roman and Early Byzantine pottery in the newly published "The Molyvoti, Thrace, Archaeological Project 1: Landscape, Architecture, and Material Culture."
+Nicholas Hudson, PhD. professor of art history, has contributed to three chapters about Roman and Early Byzantine pottery in the newly published "The Molyvoti, Thrace, Archaeological Project 1: Landscape, Architecture, and Material Culture."
 This volume presents the final results of the 2013–2015 field seasons of the Molyvoti, Thrace, Archaeological Project and offers significant new insights into the history, architecture, and environmental context of “Ancient Stryme.”

 Related News